What is a Fire Alarm System?

 (and electronic) fire alarm systems were developed.
 Sometimes before people even knew about a fire, the fire alarm system would automatically raise the alarm; the fire alarm systems had become automated.

-But, when all else fails, people still shout "Fire!"
+But, when there's no fire alarm system in the first place, or when all else fails, people still shout "Fire!"

 Basically, to activate it, a fire alarm system uses manually operated devices (pull stations)

 Once a fire is discovered by the fire alarm system

 , it tells the occupants of a building about the fire (by making lots of noise and flashing lights), and calls the fire-fighters (through automatic communication).

 After that, it is up to the occupants to defend themselves from the fire, and the firefighters to try to extinguish it.